withastro/astro

 How is astro architected?

-astro is organized into 5 architecture layers: Core Framework, Content Processing, Framework Integrations, Deployment Adapters, and 1 more.
-Loosely coupled — components are relatively independent.
+astro is organized into 5 architecture layers: Core Engine, Content Processing, Framework Adapters, Deployment Adapters, and 1 more.
+Data flows through 6 distinct pipeline stages.
 This layered structure keeps concerns separated and modules independent.

 How does data flow through astro?